karreiro/karreiro.github.io/_posts/2020-10-13-dmn-editor-supports-multiple-diagrams-now.md

 Now, we can finally break the DMN graph into many sub-digrams.
 It's all about simplifying how we visually express decisions.

 Stay tuned for the future updates! ;-)

+-

+Notice: in some use cases, when your DMN model contains multiple decision requirements diagrams (DRDs), you may face some validation errors that prevent the execution.
+You can the `kogito.decisions.validation=DISABLED` property into the `application.properties` to disable model validation and successfully execute the model.
+This is issue wont be present on Kogito Tooling 0.7.1 (end of October) - [KOGITO-3571](https://issues.redhat.com/browse/KOGITO-3571).